Guest Post: by Dr. Fiona McCulloch ND

 - Avoid folic acid fortified foods like baked goods and commercially produced pastas.
 Many organic or natural products will not have added folic acid but it’s important to check the label and try to minimize the amount you are eating.

 - Eat raw, dark leafy greens daily.
 Good choices are spring greens, romaine lettuce, and spinach.
 Adding a large salad to your lunch or evening meal is a VERY good start.
 2 cups of raw spinach for example can contain up to 500mcg of folates.

 - Lentils, pinto beans, and chickpeas even if cooked do contain significant amounts of folates – so include these in your diet if you tolerate them well.

 - Get tested for MTHFR with a naturopath or functional medicine doctor who can then identify your specific needs for folate supplementation.

-Dr. Fiona McCulloch is a board certified Naturopathic Doctor who has been in practice for 13 years in Toronto, Canada.
-She graduated with a Bachelor of Science degree (Biological Sciences) from the University of Guelph and went on to graduate from the Canadian College of Naturopathic Medicine.
+graduated with a Bachelor of Science degree (Biological Sciences) from the University of Guelph and went on to graduate from the Canadian College of Naturopathic Medicine.
 She is the founder and owner of White Lotus Integrative Medicine, a busy clinic specializing in women’s health and fertility.
 Her clinical focus is on the treatment of a wide range of fertility and hormonal conditions, and she is an avid writer and researcher, having published articles in major naturopathic journals.
 Fiona has been able to reverse her own PCOS with natural methods and is thrilled to be able to share what she has learned with other women suffering through the same concerns.
-Her first book: PCOS : Restoring Fertility will be coming out next year.
-She lives in Toronto with her husband and 3 boys.
+Her first book 8 Steps to Reverse Your PCOS is now available.
+She lives in Toronto with her husband and 3 boys